 Why Mechanistic Language Leads to High-Achieving Kids

-In their latest study, which is still working through the publication process, the researchers had three- to five-year-olds from low- and mid-socioeconomic homes, alongside their parents, play with a kid-friendly circuit set aimed at inspiring curiosity and nurturing problem-solving skills.
+In their latest study, which is still working through the publication process, the researchers had 3- to 5-year-olds from low- and mid-socioeconomic homes, alongside their parents, play with a kid-friendly circuit set aimed at inspiring curiosity and nurturing problem-solving skills.
 By connecting all the pieces, a lightbulb would turn on.
 Naturally, the children had many questions for their parents about this strange new object.
-“We evaluated the parents’ answers to questions like ‘How does a switch work?’ which a three-year-old could plausibly ask,” Kurkul says.
+“We evaluated the parents’ answers to questions like ‘How does a switch work?’ which a 3-year-old could plausibly ask,” Kurkul says.

 As for the kinds of questions the kids asked, there wasn’t much difference between the two socioeconomic groups.
 “They were very similar: information seeking and causal questions,” Kurkul says.
 “The differences came down to how the parents responded.”
 Specifically, parents in wealthier households used what the researchers call mechanistic language while parents in poorer homes did not.
 Mechanistic language offers detail and explanation, helping the child gain understanding.
 For example, a mechanistic answer to “how does a switch work?” could be “The switch connects the circuit.
 Right now, the switch is open, and when you close it, you’re switching it to turn and it closes the circuit and powers it all the way through.”
 A non-mechanistic explanation, on the other hand, might simply be “you turn it on and off.”